tritab/demo-1/README.md

 # demo-1
-A brief demo of using github
+A brief demo of using github!